madrilene/lenesaile.com/src/en/pages/about.md

 ==I enjoy building performant sites with minimal vanilla Javascript and all the possibilities of modern CSS.==

 I take accessibility and performance very seriously, testing and re-testing until the result is what I want it to be.
-Which is (as close as I can get to) perfect.